duanestorey/juniper-author/README.md

 ## Early Alpha

-This is a very early version, with several missing features
+This is a very early version, with several missing features.
+That said, it's at the point where it needs a few alpha/beta testers.
+So if you have a public-facing (not local) website that you want to use as your main server for your Github plugins, then please install Juniper/Author and provide some feedback via Github Issues.
+Currently Juniper/Author doesn't facilitate upgrades or the consumption of signed ZIP files, but this will be coming soon.